What Components Does the VM-Series Auto Scaling Template

 (Palo Alto Networks officially supported template)

-firewall-v2.0.templatedeploys a new VPC with subnets, route tables, an AWS NAT gateway, two Availability Zones (AZs), and security groups required for routing traffic across these AZs.
-This version 2.0 template also deploys an external ALB, and an ASG with a VM-Series firewall in each AZ.
+The firewall-v2.0.template deploys a new VPC with two Availability Zones (AZs), subnets, route tables, and security groups required for routing traffic across these AZs, and an AWS NAT gateway.
+It also deploys an external application load balancer, and an Auto Scaling Group (ASG) with a VM-Series firewall in each AZ.

-VM-Series Auto Scaling template for AWS does not deploy Panorama and Panorama is optional.
+VM-Series Auto Scaling template for AWS does not deploy Panorama, and Panorama is optional.
 Panorama provides ease of policy management and central visibility.
-If you want to use Panorama to manage the VM-Series firewalls that the solution deploys, you can either use an M-Series appliance or Panorama virtual appliance inside your corporate network or you can use a Panorama virtual appliance on AWS.
+If you want to use Panorama to manage the VM-Series firewalls that the solution deploys, you can either use an M-Series appliance inside your corporate network, or a Panorama virtual appliance on a VMware ESXi server inside your corporate network or in vCloud Air.

 This solution includes an AWS NAT gateway that the firewalls use to initiate outbound requests for retrieving updates, connecting to Panorama, and publishing metrics to AWS CloudWatch.